lgeurts/deploy-to-azure/README.md

 ## Authors

 The initial setup and this file was created by [Luc Geurts](https://lgeurts.github.io).
-Creds to [JeffBrownTech](https://github.com/JeffBrownTech).
+Creds to [Jeff Brown](https://github.com/JeffBrownTech).

 <3